-- (1) Reserves, revenues and present values reflect 96.97% of the corresponding amounts assigned to the operating partnership's interests in the properties underlying the Net Profits Interests. - (2) We do not reflect a federal income tax provision since our partners include the income of our Partnership in their respective federal income tax returns.
+(1) Reserves reflect 96.97% of the corresponding amounts assigned to the operating partnership's interests in the properties underlying the Net Profits Interests.

-Currently, proved oil and gas reserves means the estimated quantities of crude oil, natural gas, and natural gas liquids which geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions, i.e., prices and costs as of the date the estimate is made.
-Please see the Glossary for the current definition of proved reserves.
-However, the SEC recently adopted final rules amending its oil and gas reporting requirements.
-See "Notes to Consolidated Financial Statements-Note 6-Unaudited Oil and Natural Gas Reserve and Standardized Measure Information" for additional information.
+Proved oil and natural gas reserves means the estimated quantities of crude oil, natural gas, and natural gas liquids which geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions, i.e., 12 month unweighted arithmetic average of the first day of the month prices and costs as of the date the estimate is made.
+Previously, year-end pricing and costs were used.
+Please see Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations for average sales prices.